 What is adult separation anxiety disorder?

-Let’s take a good look at separation anxiety disorder by turning to DSM-5 criteria…
+Let’s take a good look at separation anxiety disorder by reviewing DSM-5 diagnostic criteria…

 Developmentally inappropriate and excessive fear or anxiety concerning separation from those to whom the individual is attached, as evidenced by at least three of the following…